namolnad/option_set/README.md

 # OptionSet

 OptionSet is a Ruby gem that provides a powerful and flexible way to handle sets of binary options (flags/permissions) in ActiveRecord models using bitmasks.
 It offers a clean DSL for defining and managing sets of options with efficient storage and rich set operations.
+Inspired by [Swift's OptionSet](https://developer.apple.com/documentation/swift/optionset) type.

 ## Installation